Step Back in Time

 The original main lodge was built in 1903 and modeled after the famous Adirondack camps.
 Mr. Stout spared no expense, bringing in four-inch-thick plank floors and carved beams imported from the Black Forest in Germany.
 A special railway station was built in the Narrows for Mr. Stout and his family to use.
 He moved his family and servants north from Chicago for the summer months.

-Unfortunately, Mr. Stout took his ambitions for “rustic” ambiance a little too far and left the bark on the building’s logs.
-The bark became infested with bugs, forcing Mr. Stout to burn the whole thing to the ground (saving the fireplaces and imported carved beams) and starting over.
 The main lodge you see today was built in 1912, using a specially ordered trainload of what were described as “the best cedar logs grown in Idaho.”
 Other beams and paneling came from two carloads of redwood timbers from California.
+It was long thought the original lodge was burned down due to a bug infestation.
+This is not true; the new lodge was built to include modern luxuries like plumbing and electricity.

 The main island is connected to the east island by a steel bridge that was gifted by none other than Andrew Carnegie himself.